Abhisek-Ray99/drawer/README.md

 - Total Purchase Graph (1D, 1W, 1M, 1Y, All)

 **Transactions**
-- search transactions by name of the product and apply filter
+- search transactions by name of the month
+todo:
+- showing transaction in UI will convert to sections
+- search should be dummy array of transactions data